Suzuki Cello Institute Australia

 *Regardless of the level of the piece you play, if you want or need to practise properly with a piano accompanist before the concert, please organise it like how you would for a lesson

 (Do it before the concert, not on the same day.
-You need to contact the accompanist, inform which studio you are from, for what you are performing and ask for a rate)
+You need to contact the accompanist, inform which studio you are from, for what you are performing and ask for the accompanist's hourly rate)

 *Organising the accompaniment (sheet music) is your responsibility.
 Please ask if the accompanist has a part or you need to get one.